jfrancis71/ros2_holonomic_lego/README.md

 These settings are specific to a XEOX SL6556 joystick, so you may well need to alter for your own joystick.
 You can echo the twist topic to verify that the teleop_twist_j oy is generating appropriate twist messages for your joystick controls.

+## Discussion

+All three robots work well.
+The holonomic aspect is super fun; however I expect they may struggle on rougher terrain.
+Holonomic Harry was probably the smoothest, however it is the one with the most complex design.

+As the holonomic robots need more motors than their non holonomic counterparts, I think we would benefit from smaller motors and accept the lower power tradeoff (the Lego Technic EV3 motors supply plenty of drive force).
+However I decided to stick with EV3 motors due to convenient hardware and software support.

 ## References: